 Choose a point of sale system that can also generate an automated ABC analysis.
 ABC analysis is an inventory management technique that allows you to classify the importance of each product you sell according to your sales records and customer demand.
 Such data will give you ideas on which products you can display next to each other to attract your customers and improve your bottom line.

 An attractive window display requires a lot of creativity.
 So you need to be on the constant lookout for new window designs to refresh your store’s window display.
 Instagram and Pinterest are great places to find store window ideas.

 Check out what the competition is doing for inspiration, too.
 You can also walk around your local mall or neighborhood and take inventory of your competition.
 Try to put yourself in the customers’ shoes and see the storefronts that attract you the most.
-Walking or driving around town helps see what local businesses are designing, while online research allows you to see what’s trending in your industry.
+Walking or driving around town helps see what local retail businesses are designing, while online research allows you to see what’s trending in your industry.